Applying for an intervention order

 What an intervention order means in Australia

 An intervention order is a court order designed to protect you from harassment, abuse, or threats.
 It's a legal tool that sets out specific restrictions on another person's behaviour towards you.
-If someone is harassing, threatening, or abusing you, you may consider taking steps to apply for intervention order protection.
+People experiencing harassment, threats, or abuse sometimes consider whether intervention order protection is available to them.

 Intervention orders are available in every Australian state and territory, though they may have different names depending on where you live.
 For example, some states refer to them as protection orders or restraining orders.
 The core purpose remains the same: to provide legal protection and set boundaries around contact and behaviour.